casssi/casssi/README.md

 ![Bannière](https://user-images.githubusercontent.com/61418715/165028849-7dcef408-b548-41c8-b164-847422dfb042.png)

-# Salut! 👋, Welcome
+# Salut/Hi! 👋, Welcome

-I'm @casssi, a curious student, currently in M2 of Cyber Security,
+I'm @casssi, a Cybersecurity Enthusiast,
-always motivated to work on new projects and to get my head around it.
+always motivated to work on new projects and tools.
-I can work on various types of topics, thanks to my knowledge in web/application development,
-machine learning and cybersecurity.
+I enjoy analysing and putting my mind fully into my tasks.
+Thanks to my background and experiences I can work in various areas of cybersecurity, this include physical access, network, host, app and data.
+In addition, I have solid knowledge in application development
+and machine learning.